15 Important High Emotional Intelligence Benefits

 1. Happiness, Subjective Well-being, and Life Satisfaction

-Numerous studies have consistently found a positive association between higher emotional intelligence and subjective well-being.
+Numerous studies have consistently found a positive connection between higher emotional intelligence and a sense of well-being.
 Emotionally intelligent people tend to report higher levels of happiness and overall life satisfaction.
-This link suggests that the ability to understand and manage emotions effectively contributes significantly to one's overall sense of well-being and contentment.

 Sánchez-Álvarez, N., Extremera, N., & Fernández-Berrocal, P. (2016).
 The relation between emotional intelligence and subjective well-being: A meta-analytic investigation.
 The Journal of Positive Psychology, 11(3), 276–285.